geomwangi007/SyriaTel-Customer-Churn-Prediction/README.md

 ### Encoding Categorical Features

-Categorical features were encoded using `LabelEncoder` and `OneHotEncoder` to convert them into a format suitable for machine learning models.
+Categorical features were encoded using `OneHotEncoder` to convert them into a format suitable for machine learning models.
 This step was crucial for ensuring that the categorical data could be effectively used in the models.

 ### Data Normalization

-Numerical features were normalized using `MinMaxScaler` to ensure that they were on the same scale, which is particularly important for models like SVM and K-Nearest Neighbors.
+Numerical features were normalized using `MinMaxScaler` to ensure that they were on the same scale, which is particularly important for models like Logistic regression.

 ## Exploratory Data Analysis (EDA)